Yuming326/Yuming326.github.io/index.md

 ## PROJECTS
 - **Research and Implementation of Intelligent Analysis System for Police and Case Voice Recording Based on Knowledge Graph and Machine Learning**

-  Participated in the crime Knowledge Graph construction project in cooperation with the Suzhou Public Security Bureau, mainly responsible for Named Entity Recognition and Event Extraction.
+  Participated in the crime Knowledge Graph construction project in cooperation with the Suzhou Public Security Bureau.
+Mainly responsible for Relation Extraction in the case record (e.g. the relationship between the personnel involved in the case, the relationship between the items involved, and the relationship between the location and the character, etc.).
 (Suzhou Key Program Special Fund, *No. KSF-2019-P-02* )
 - **Research on Electronic Medical Records automatic analysis and Robot construction Based on Speech Recognition and Machine Learning**

-  With The Second Affiliated Hospital of Soochow University (Sino-France Friendship Hospital.), mainly responsible for the Named Entity Recognition and Event Extraction of the record of the case.
+  A research project funded by Suzhou government and cooperate with The Second Affiliated Hospital of Soochow University.
+Mainly responsible for the medical professional Named Entity Recognition (e.g. ’drug’, ‘disease and diagnosis’, ‘surgery’ etc. ) and Relation Extraction (e.g. drug-disease relationship, that is to find out the positive effects and side effects of drugs on the specific  disease) from Electronic Medical Record.
  (Key Industry Technology Innovation - Forward-looking Research project of the China Suzhou Bureau of Science and Technology, *No. SYG201840* )

 - **NSFC(National Natural Science Foundation of China) Gernal Program: Research on Financial Systemic Risk Based on Artificial Intelligence Technology in the Background of Sino-US Trade Dispute**